How to Grow Mushrooms at Home: The Beginner's Guide

 Whilst we’re on the topic, here’s an interesting fact.
 The largest organism on earth is a fungal network of mycelium.
 A species of fungi called Armillaria ostoyae, or the honey mushroom, has a mycelial network that spans over 2,384 acres.
 This is the equivalent to 1,665 football fields!

-It was discovered in Oregon’s Blue Mountains, with scientists estimating it to be between 2,400 and 8,650 years old, which would earn it a place among the oldest living organisms as well.
-Pretty fly for a fungi!
+It was discovered in Oregon's Blue Mountains, with scientists estimating it to be between 2,400 and 8,650 years old, which would earn it a place among the oldest living organisms as well.
+Ok, so this isn’t a real mushroom.
+We wish it was.
+However, the mycelium root system of a honey fungus in Oregan is roughly the size of 1,665 football fields!

 The Ingredients for Life

 As a cultivator of mushrooms, it is critical to understand their life cycle.
-By knowing how they grow, our primary goal should be to cultivate and nurture fungal mycelium.
+By knowing how they grow, our primary goal should be to cultivate and nurture fungal mycelium

 This is the part of the fungus that produces our beloved mushrooms, so we need to look after it well and keep it happy.
-If you can learn to do that effectively, then rest assured you will grow plenty of ‘shrooms.
+If you can learn to do that effectively, then rest assured you will grow plenty of mushrooms.

 Before discussing in more detail the various methods of cultivation, let’s briefly touch on what conditions and requirements are needed for growing mushrooms at home.